 Richmond Fed head resigns, admits improper discussions

-In this Monday, Dec.
-17, 2012, file photo, Jeffrey Lacker, president of the Richmond Federal Reserve, speaks during the Charlotte Chamber's 11th Annual Economic Outlook Conference in Charlotte, N.C.
-Lacker announced Tuesday, April 4, 2017, that he was resigning effective immediately after acknowledging improper discussions with a financial analyst that later became the subject of a lengthy investigation into leaks at the Fed.
+Jeffrey Lacker, president of the Federal Reserve Bank of Richmond, announced Tuesday that he was resigning effective immediately after acknowledging improper discussions with a financial analyst that later became the subject of a lengthy investigation into leaks at the Fed.
+In a statement, Lacker said that in October 2012 he spoke to an analyst at Medley Global Advisors who possessed "highly confidential" information about interest-rate decisions the Fed had considered at its September meeting.

 Add your comments below